TULiberalArts/Public-Policy/pages/graduate.md

 Starting August 1, students can apply for the Master of Public Policy (MPP) – Master of Public Health (MPH) dual degree.
 Complete both degrees in three years by earning 57 credits.
 More information available in [this document](http://www.cla.temple.edu/politicalscience/files/2017/05/MPP-MPH-website-copy.docx).

-Please visit the [Public Policy, M.P.P Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#text) for information on the curriculum, course sequence and application procedures and admissions requirements.
+Please visit the [Public Policy, M.P.P Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#text) for information on the curriculum, course sequence, application procedures and admissions requirements.